lily-nguyen/altf/readme.txt

-This is a plugin to highlights occurrences of a selected text.
+This is a plugin to highlight occurrences of a selected text.

 For adding the plugin into Eclipse:
 - copy the .jar file to dropin folder in Eclipse